mandysulli/crypto_diversity_workshop/README.md

 This is the script that moves them all together.
 After this script you can export the abundance.tsv files out pf the cluster and use them with the R script provided to make estimated abundance figures (See below).

+tenth script - 9_lineage_file_setup.sh

+This script sets up the texts files that allow for species separation.

+You will need a strain_key.txt that has the headers of the reference sequences in the first column and the strain associated with that sequence in the second column.
+Other data can be present.

+To execute this script:
+make a directory that named lineage_files move lineage_file_setup.class and the strain_key.txt into the folder Then run the script.

+The output should be text files with the species name form the second column as the files name.
+Each file will contain the the headers in the first column that are associated with that species.

+Example:
+file name - C_andersoni.txt
+inside C_andersoni.txt:
+lcl|C_andersoni-LRBS01000121.1
+lcl|C_andersoni-LRBS01000027.1
+lcl|C_andersoni-LRBS01000095.1
+lcl|C_andersoni-LRBS01000131.1
+lcl|C_andersoni-LRBS01000092.1
+etc...

+These will be used in next script.

+There should also be a All_strain_name.txt file that lists all the species that are present in the strain_key.txt.
+They will be in a line so that they can be used in the next script.

 https://www.samformat.info/sam-format-flag